emawind84/devnote-doc/system-properties.rst

 	# Define the folder that will be used to style the project select page (root: /ext/style)
 	system.pjtselect.style.home=LG_DSN1

+	# Number of admissible login attempts before the user is locked
+	system.login.attempts=5

 Password Validation Properties
 --------------------------------